 These commercially available WSGs provide the reader with a broad overview of what features and sensors have been implemented in WSGs at a production level.
 Additionally, this section should assist the reader by allowing them to understand what WSG they could purchase to accomplish their research goal.

 2.3.
-Do-It-Yourself wearable sensor gloves
+Do-It-Yourself wearable sensing gloves

 This section of the paper focuses on Do-It-Yourself (DIY) versions of WSGs, and the manufacturing methods engineers and artist use to make these devices differs dramatically from commercial and academic versions.
 With hand tools and minimal equipment, these designers are still able to build a WSG that accomplishes their proposed task.
 Fig. 4 is provided to help the reader visualize what WSGs are possible to make without expensive equipment.
 These projects should provide readers with an interest perspective on what is possible using a WSG.